Home Heating Credit And Shared Housing Situations

-If, at the time you file this claim, your heating costs are included in your rent or your heat service is in someone else's name, your credit must be reduced by 50 percent.
+If, at the time you file this claim, your heating costs are included in your rent or your heat service is in someone else's name, you must reduce the standard credit computation by 50%.
 Your credit will be issued as a check, rather than an energy draft (see lines 7 and 38 of MI-1040CR-7).

 Shared Housing Situations